rossmclendon/PersonalBlog/_posts/2024-12-01-FamilyChristmasUpdate2024.md

 [![CarolynSchool]({{ site.baseurl }}/assets/images/blog/FamilyChristmasUpdate2024/CarolynFirstDay.jpg)]({{ site.baseurl }}/assets/images/blog/FamilyChristmasUpdate2024/CarolynFirstDay.jpg)
 *Carolyn Starting 3rd Grade*

 Carolyn just turned 9 and is a 3rd grader at Providence Classical Academy, a new hybrid classical school that was inaugurated this year.
-She is active in dance and gymnastics and enjoys reading and taking in the beauty of the world around her.
+She is active in dance and gymnastics and enjoys reading, crafts, and taking in the beauty of the world around her.
 She loves to play with Katie and friends around the neighborhood.

 [![Carolyn]({{ site.baseurl }}/assets/images/blog/FamilyChristmasUpdate2024/CarolynTreeSearching.jpg)]({{ site.baseurl }}/assets/images/blog/FamilyChristmasUpdate2024/CarolynTreeSearching.jpg)
 *Carolyn searching for the perfect Christmas Tree*